Russia prosecutor seeks 18-year sentence for US journalist Evan Gershkovich

 Russia usually concludes legal proceedings against foreigners before making any deals on exchanging them for Russians held abroad.

-Moscow and Washington have both said they are open to exchanging the reporter in a deal, but neither has given clues on when that might happen.
+The US and Russia have both said they are open to exchanging the reporter in a deal, but neither has given clues on when that might happen.

-Russian Foreign Minister Sergei Lavrov said on Wednesday that talks between US and Russian special services over possible prisoner exchanges were ongoing, without naming any specific individuals.
+Russian Foreign Minister Sergey Lavrov said on Wednesday that talks between US and Russian special services over possible prisoner exchanges were ongoing, without naming any specific individuals.

 Russian President Vladimir Putin has implied he wants to see the release of Vadim Krasikov, a Russian convicted in Germany of killing a Chechen separatist commander.
 German judges said it was an assassination orchestrated by Russian authorities.